1995parham-teaching/interviews/problems/README.md

 coin-1 coin-5 coin-7 coin-10

-We want to have this money with minimum number of coins. what is the minimum? for example:
+We want to have this money with minimum number of coins.
+What is the minimum?
+For example:

 - 2 = 2 \* coin-1
 - 5 = 1 \* coin-5